-Previously, the tourism value chain in South Africa did not have integrated standards and norms, and this contributed to inconsistencies in service levels.
-The service excellence requirements provide a yardstick to be used by all tourism service providers to deliver quality service and experiences that equal or surpass world standards.
+inconsistencies in service levels.
+The service excellence requirements provides a yardstick to be used by all tourism service providers to deliver quality service and experiences that equal or surpass world standards.

 The South African Bureau of Standards developed the standards on behalf of the tourism sector and benchmarked them against international requirements.
 The requirements have four key focus areas, namely marketing, products, delivery of service, and monitoring and evaluation.